mscraftsman/devcon2017/README.md

-# devcon2017
+# Developers Conference 2017
-Website of Developers Conference 2016 in Mauritius
+Website of Developers Conference 2017 in Mauritius